 On the approach to the main hall you'll see a large incense burner called a jokoro (常香炉).
 The smoke is believed to cure ailments, so you'll see people wafting it over stiff shoulders and trick knees, while students will waft it onto their heads in the hope of making themselves smarter!
 You can also get fortunes (おみくじ・omikuji) from the building on your left for ¥100: Pay your fee, then shake the little container full of sticks until one falls out.
 You then go to the little shelf with the same number to retrieve your fortune.

 Though the hall itself is closed at night, the main hall, pagoda, and two main gates are illuminated from sundown to 11 p.m., offering some pretty impressive alternate views.

 Address: 2-3-1 Asakusa, Taito-ku, Tokyo

 Temple Hours: 6 a.m.-5.p.m / from 6:30 a.m.
 October-March / most other areas never close

 Asakusa Culture Tourist Information Center

 Located right across the street from the Kaminarimon, the Asakusa Culture Tourist Information Center (浅草文化観光センター・Asakusa Bunka Kanko Center) is a welcome addition to the Senso-ji area.
-Designed by Kengo Kuma & Associates and opened in 2012, its eight stories offer venues for various cultural experiences, including a brilliant shamisen experience you can enjoy free of charge—as long as your schedule lines up!
+Designed by Kengo Kuma & Associates and opened in 2012, its eight stories offer venues for various cultural experiences.

 The top floor offers both a café and a unique top-down view of Nakamise and Senso-ji Temple, while the first floor has a foreign exchange counter, tourist information in four languages (Japanese, English, Chinese and Korean) and offers walking tours on weekends.